Are you an adviser? Go to Unbiased Pro

 Having a clear picture of your income and expenditure will make this much easier.

-Because you won’t have your tax deducted monthly through a PAYE system, keeping track of your accounts also stops you from accidentally eating into the money you need to pay HMRC come 31 January.
+As you won’t have your tax deducted monthly through the PAYE system, keeping track of your accounts also stops you from accidentally eating into the money you’ll need to pay HMRC come 31 January.

 In general, it’s helpful to see how much you’re spending and generating when you’re self-employed.